google/node-sec-roadmap/README.md

 other platforms; who like much about Node.js; and who would like to help make it better.

+Our intended audience is Node.js library and infrastructure maintainers who want to stay ahead of the increased scrutiny that Node.js is getting from attackers.
+We have not researched whether, and do not assert that, any stack is inherently more or less secure than any other.

 Node.js security is especially important for “primary targets”.
 Targets are often subdivided into "primary targets" and "targets of opportunity."
 One attacks the latter if one happens to see a vulnerability.
 One goes out of their way to find vulnerabilities in the former.
 The practices which prevent one from becoming a target of opportunity might not be enough if one is a primary target of an actor with resources at their disposal.
-Organized, collective efforts to secure open-source Node.js code allows primary targets to defeat attacks; targets of opportunity become rare and the entire ecosystem is more secure.
+We hope that the ideas we present would help primary targets to defeat attacks while making targets of opportunity become rare and the entire ecosystem more secure.

-Our intended audience is Node.js library and infrastructure maintainers who want to stay ahead of the increased scrutiny that Node.js is getting from attackers.
-We have not researched whether, and do not assert that, any stack is inherently more or less secure than any other.

 When addressing threats, we want to make sure we preserve Node.js's strengths.